 Despite the establishment of legal protections in many domains, LGBTQI+ people in Serbia face bias, discrimination, violence, and high levels of stigma.
 Further, surveys continue to demonstrate low, although improving, social acceptance of LGBTQI+ people in Serbia.
 Global evidence shows that (1) LGBTQI+ inclusion and economic growth are mutually reinforcing and (2) discrimination brings social and financial costs to societies.
 Consequently, USAID strives to support initiatives aimed at promoting equity and economic empowerment of LGBTQI+ people in Serbia.

-Making Cents is a sub-awardee to Grupa Izadji, a Serbian organization awarded a 3-year program to advance diversity, equity, and inclusion in Serbia’s workplaces and business communities by promoting economic empowerment of and opportunity for LGBTQI+ people in Serbia.
-The activity will foster an environment that increases employment potential for LGBTQI+ persons, expands opportunities for LGBTQI+ entrepreneurs, and reduces workplace discrimination.
+Making Cents is a sub-awardee to Grupa Izadji, a Serbian organization awarded a 3-year activity to advance diversity, equity, and inclusion in Serbia’s workplaces and business communities by promoting economic empowerment of and opportunity for LGBTQI+ people in Serbia.
+The Activity fosters an environment that increases employment potential for LGBTQI+ persons, expands opportunities for LGBTQI+ entrepreneurs, and reduces workplace discrimination.

-Making Cents will support the delivery of soft-skills training and coaching to LGBTQI+ youth.
-This training and coaching will center on skills employers in Serbia deem critical, and that empower LGBTQI+ youth to thrive and advance in the workplace, build confidence, and develop long-term professional goals.
-Our assistance will also focus on the capacity of local LGBTQI+ organizations to provide soft-skill training programs and career guidance services to LGBTQI+ youth.
+Making Cents is supporting the design and delivery of soft-skills training and coaching to LGBTQI+ youth, centered on skills employers in Serbia deem critical and that empower LGBTQI+ youth to thrive and advance in the workplace, build confidence, and develop long-term professional goals.